davidusb-geek/emhass-add-on/emhass/DOCS.md

   - service: shell_command.publish_data
 ```

 The final action will be to link a sensor value in Home Assistant to control the switch of a desired controllable load.
-For example imagine that I want to control my water heater and that the `publish-data` action is publishing the optimized value of a deferrable load that I have linked to my water heater desired behavior.
+For example imagine that I want to control my water heater and that the `publish-data` action is publishing the optimized value of a deferrable load that I want to be linked to my water heater desired behavior.
 In this case we could use an automation like this one below to control the desired real switch:
 ```
 automation:
+- alias: Water Heater Optimized ON
   trigger:
+  - minutes: /5
+    platform: time_pattern
+  condition:
-    - platform: numeric_state
+  - condition: numeric_state
-      entity_id:
+    entity_id: sensor.p_deferrable0
-        - sensor.p_deferrable1
     above: 0.1
   action:
     - service: homeassistant.turn_on
-      entity_id: switch.water_heater
+      entity_id: switch.water_heater_switch
 ```
 A second automation should be used to turn off the switch:
 ```
 automation:
+- alias: Water Heater Optimized OFF
   trigger:
+  - minutes: /5
+    platform: time_pattern
+  condition:
-    - platform: numeric_state
+  - condition: numeric_state
-      entity_id:
+    entity_id: sensor.p_deferrable0
-        - sensor.p_deferrable1
     below: 0.1
   action:
     - service: homeassistant.turn_off
-      entity_id: switch.water_heater
+      entity_id: switch.water_heater_switch
 ```
 The `publish-data` command will push to Home Assistant the optimization results for each deferrable load defined in the configuration.
-For example if you have defined two deferrable loads, then the command will publish `sensor.p_deferrable1` and `sensor.p_deferrable2` to Home Assistant.
+For example if you have defined two deferrable loads, then the command will publish `sensor.p_deferrable0` and `sensor.p_deferrable1` to Home Assistant.
+When the `dayahead-optim` is launched, after the optimization, a csv file will be saved on disk.
+The `publish-data` command will load the latest csv file and look for the closest timestamp that match the current time using the `datetime.now()` method in Python.
+This means that if EMHASS is configured for 30min time step optimizations, the csv will be saved with timestamps 00:00, 00:30, 01:00, 01:30, ... and so on.
+If the current time is 00:05, then the closest timestamp of the optimization results that will be published is 00:00.
+If the current time is 00:25, then the closest timestamp of the optimization results that will be published is 00:30.
+The `publish-data` command will also publish PV and load forecast data on sensors `p_pv_forecast` and `p_load_forecast`.
+If using a battery, then the battery optimized power and the SOC will be published on sensors `p_batt_forecast` and `soc_batt_forecast`.
+On these sensors the future values are passed as nested attributes.

-## Forecast data
+## Passing your own data

 In EMHASS we have basically 4 forecasts to deal with: